makrai/notes/yoo2203-text-classif.md

 * As a countermeasure, adversarial defense has been explored, but
 * detect adversarial examples: relatively few efforts have been made
 * may be crucial for eg review sentiment analysis
-* we release a dataset for four popular attack methods on four datasets and four models to encourage further research in this field
+* we release a dataset for 4 popular attack methods on 4 datasets and 4 models
   * competitive baseline based on density estimation that has the highest AUC on 29 out of 30 dataset-attack-model combinations